code-monet/sim-gamer-kit/docs/joystick_gremlin_plugins/h_shifter.md

 ![H-shifter visualization!](../resources/h_shifter_lazy.png "H-shifter")

-With the `Axes are self-centering` set to `True`, moving the joystick to one of the six gear "regions" will cause the corresponding vJoy button to be pressed and held, even if the joystick returns to center.
+With the `Axes are self-centering` plugin configuration set to `True`, moving the joystick to one of the six gear "regions" will cause the corresponding vJoy button to be pressed and held, even if the joystick returns to center.

 > The double lines at the edges of each region show the "transition" zone, which is used to emulate a brief "neutral" transition when changing gears.